Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "And we need to protect our future.
 If we don't act ethically, we risk everything we've fought for."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for the sake of progress."

+**Isabella**: "If we ignore the ethical implications of our decisions, we may create a system that exacerbates existing inequalities.
+We have a responsibility to advocate for those who have no voice."

 ### Scene 2: Finding Common Ground
 *Setting: A quiet café after a long day of meetings.*